-Directions: Draw a line on the map showing the border between the Free Soil states and Slave Labor states
+Directions: Draw a line showing the border between the Free Soil states and Slave Labor states

 Question: At this point, the number of free and slave states is even.
-Consider the implications if only one slave labor territory OR one Free Soil territory petitions for statehood.
+Consider the implications if only one slave labor OR one Free Soil territory petitions for statehood.